 How to find an accountant or financial adviser in Belgium

-You can find an accountant (expert-comptable or compte fiscal in French, accountant or belastingconsulent in Dutch) through the website of the Instituut van de Accountants en de Belastingconsulenten (French or Dutch only).
+You can find an accountant (expert-comptable or compte fiscal in French, accountant or belastingconsulent in Dutch) through the website of the Instituut van de Accountants en de Belastingconsulenten (in French and Dutch).

-- Federal Public Service Economy SMEs, Self-Employed and Energy: information on self-employment in Belgium, much of which is in English.
+- Federal Public Service Economy SMEs, Self-Employed and Energy: information on self-employment in Belgium, some of which is in English